 Condemnation of property is when the government (or a private entity given authority by the government) seizes land.
 It happens all over the U.S., but is eminent domain legal in Texas?
 The law is complex, but yes, eminent domain laws generally grant the government the ability to condemn property for legitimate public uses.

-There are many complex questions surrounding eminent domain and its legality, a few of which we answer in more detail below.
-If your property has been selected for condemnation, contact Dawson & Sodd, LLP at (903) 872-8181 for diligent representation and fair compensation.
+There are many complex questions surrounding eminent domain and whether it is legal, a few of which we answer in more detail below.
+If your property has been selected for condemnation, contact Dawson & Sodd, PLLC at (903) 872-8181 for diligent representation and fair compensation.

 What is “Eminent Domain”?